NavithuSriyananda/DotNet-WebAPI-Auth/README.md

 > In summary, authentication is about verifying identity, while authorization is about granting the appropriate level of access based on that verified identity.
 Both are essential components of a secure system.

+## Projects

+1. Basic Authentication and Authorization
+	- Project Name: BasicAuth
+	- Description: Implement basic authentication and role-based authorization in a .NET Web API.
+Demonstrate how to secure endpoints with [Authorize] attribute and how to handle user roles.
+2. JWT Authentication
+	- Project Name: JWTAuth
+	- Description: Implement JSON Web Token (JWT) authentication.
+Show how to generate JWT tokens, validate them, and use them for securing API endpoints.
+Include role-based authorization using claims in the JWT.
+3. OAuth2 and OpenID Connect
+	- Project Name: OAuth2OpenID
+	- Description: Implement OAuth2 and OpenID Connect using an external provider (e.g., Google, Microsoft).
+Demonstrate how to integrate external login, token management, and API protection.
+4. Two-Factor Authentication (2FA)
+	- Project Name: TwoFactorAuth
+	- Description: Add two-factor authentication to a .NET Web API using SMS or email-based OTP (One-Time Password) verification.
+Show the process of enrolling for 2FA and validating the second factor during login.
+5. API Key Authentication
+	- Project Name: APIKeyAuth
+	- Description: Implement API key authentication for a .NET Web API.
+Demonstrate how to generate, distribute, and validate API keys.
+Secure specific endpoints using API keys.
+6. Custom Authentication Middleware
+	- Project Name: CustomAuthMiddleware
+	- Description: Create a custom authentication middleware for a .NET Web API.
+Show how to build and integrate a middleware that authenticates users based on custom logic (e.g., validating credentials against a database).
+7. Role-Based Access Control (RBAC)
+	- Project Name: RBAC
+	- Description: Implement role-based access control in a .NET Web API.
+Define roles and permissions, assign roles to users, and protect endpoints based on user roles.
+8. Attribute-Based Access Control (ABAC)
+	- Project Name: ABAC
+	- Description: Implement attribute-based access control in a .NET Web API.
+Use policies based on user attributes (e.g., department, job title) to authorize access to resources.
+9. IdentityServer Integration
+	- Project Name: IdentityServerIntegration
+	- Description: Integrate IdentityServer for centralized authentication and authorization.
+Demonstrate how to set up IdentityServer, configure clients, and protect APIs using IdentityServer tokens.
+10. Social Login Integration
+	- Project Name: SocialLogin
+	- Description: Implement social login functionality using providers like Google, Facebook, and GitHub.
+Show how to authenticate users via social accounts and integrate with a .NET Web API.
+11. Token Refresh Mechanism
+	- Project Name: TokenRefresh
+	- Description: Implement a token refresh mechanism for JWT tokens.
+Show how to handle token expiration and refresh tokens to maintain user sessions without requiring re-login.
+12. Secure File Upload API
+	- Project Name: SecureFileUpload
+	- Description: Build a secure file upload API with authentication and authorization.
+Ensure that only authenticated and authorized users can upload and download files.